nitish-0211/python-keylogger/README.md

 - Privacy protection:
   - RSA public-key encryption of logs on the fly using [PyCryptoDome](https://pycryptodome.readthedocs.io/en/latest/).

+### Security Concerns
+- Privacy Concerns:
+  - Keyloggers can be used to record sensitive information such as passwords, credit card numbers, and other personally identifiable information.
+  - This information can then be used for malicious purposes.
+- Data Theft:
+  - Keyloggers can be used to steal data from a computer.
+  - This data can then be used for malicious purposes such as identity theft, fraud, or other criminal activities.
+- Malware:
+  - Keyloggers are a type of malware and can be used to infect a computer with malicious software such as viruses, worms, and other malicious code.
+- Denial of Service Attacks:
+  - Keyloggers can be used to launch denial of service attacks.
+  - These attacks can cause a computer to crash or become unresponsive.
+- Unauthorized Access:
+  - Keyloggers can be used to gain unauthorized access to a computer system.
+  - This can be used to gain access to restricted areas of the system or to steal information.

 ### Getting started

 #### System requirements